Guru Energy Drink Disrupts Market with Plant-Based Energy

 With these data in mind, it’s safe to ask, “What are the benefits of consuming Guru Energy Drink?”

-Here are the best reasons to consume Guru Energy Drink:
+Here are the best reasons to consume Guru beverages:

 - It Seems to Have Healthier Ingredients than Other Energy Drinks

-The ingredients used have been subjects to many studies, which also showed that they may have other benefits besides providing energy, focus, and better cognitive performance.
+The ingredients used have been subjects of many studies, which also showed that they might have other benefits besides providing energy, focus, and better cognitive performance.
 For example, echinacea is a popular natural remedy against colds.
 The various teas provide anti-inflammatory and antioxidant properties.

 - Each Can Contains Less Sugar

-Even if it’s a sparkling water, it still needs a bit of sweetness perhaps to make it more relatable to consumers.
+Even if it’s sparkling water, it still needs a bit of sweetness, perhaps to make it more relatable to consumers.
 After all, energy drinks are known for having this taste.
 However, according to Guru, the amount of sugar it contains remains much lower than that of its competitors.

 Moreover, Guru said that the primary sources of sweetness are monk fruit and stevia.
 Not only are they also plant-based, but they also don’t have any calories.
 Stevia can also be as much as 200 times sweeter than sugar, thanks to its unique crystal structure that includes a scaffolding supporting three special sugars, according to a study by Washington University of St. Louis.